omerdiner/LibraryManagementApp/README.md

 ![yazaraGöreArama](https://user-images.githubusercontent.com/99878873/187739312-0bb65b6e-8bf8-46d0-9642-9dfa1a5b60d1.png)

-***I added the autocomplete feature according to the records in the database to the publisher field in the delete and search section.:***
+***I added the autocomplete feature according to the records in the database to the publisher field in the add and search section.:***

 ![otomatikTamamlama](https://user-images.githubusercontent.com/99878873/187738719-7e778cb9-403e-4a64-9f88-44001118fd25.png)